Universal truth of operator statements via ideal membership: Reduction to arithmetic operator statements

-Starting from an arbitrary formula $\varphi$, first any variables not in the scope of a quantifier are bound by a universal quantifier, i.e., if $x_1,\dots,x_n$ are not in the scope of a quantifier, then $\varphi$ is transformed into the sentence $\forall x_1,\dots,x_n \colon \varphi$.
-By the semantics of the universal quantifier, $\varphi$ and $\forall x_1,\dots,x_n \colon \varphi$ are $\Phi$-equivalent.
-Next, $\forall x_1,\dots,x_n \colon \varphi$ is transformed into prenex normal form.
-After this process, the resulting formula is almost in Herbrand normal form.
+Next, $\forall \bm{x}:\varphi$ is transformed into prenex normal form.
+After this process, the resulting sentence is almost in Herbrand normal form.
 However, the prefix of a formula in prenex normal form can still contain universal quantifiers.
 The goal of \emph{Herbrandisation} is to remove these universal quantifiers in such a way that validity is preserved.
-More precisely, given a formula $\varphi$ in prenex normal form, applying the following rules exhaustively is called \emph{Herbrandisation}.
+More precisely, given a sentence in prenex normal form, applying the following rules exhaustively is called \emph{Herbrandisation}.

 In these rules, $c$ is a new constant symbol with sort $\sigma(c) = \sigma(y)$ and $f$ is a new function symbol with sort $\sigma(f) = \sigma(x_1) \times \dots \times \sigma(x_n) \to \sigma(y)$.
-Note that whenever a Herbrandisation rule is applied, the signature $\Sigma = (O,C,F,\sigma)$ has to be extended yielding a new signature.
-In case of applying the first rule, $c$ has to be added to $C$ and for the second rule $f$ has to be added to $F$.
+Note that, whenever a Herbrandisation rule is applied, the signature $\Sigma = (\bm{S},\bm{C},\bm{F},\sigma)$ has to be extended, yielding a new signature.
+In case of applying the first rule, $c$ has to be added to $\bm{C}$, and for the second rule, $f$ has to be added to $\bm{F}$.
 In both cases, $\sigma$ has to be extended as well.

-It is clear that Herbrandisation transforms well-formed formulas $\varphi$ into well-formed formulas in Herbrand normal form.
-Additionally, the result of this transformation is also $\Phi$-equivalent to $\varphi$.
+It is clear that Herbrandisation transforms well-formed sentences $\varphi$ into well-formed sentences in Herbrand normal form.
+Additionally, it can be shown that the result of this transformation is also $\Phi$-equivalid to $\varphi$.
 We refer to~\cite[Ch.~11]{Wa82}, where the dual concept of \emph{Skolemisation} is discussed, for further details.

 Combining the steps described above, we obtain the following result.